wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-troubleshoot-visual-studio.md

 ### Analyzing failed request tracing logs

 The Microsoft TechNet website includes a [Using Failed Request Tracing](http://www.iis.net/learn/troubleshoot/using-failed-request-tracing) section which may be helpful for understanding how to use these logs.
-However, this documentation focuses mainly on configuring failed request tracing in IIS, which you can't do in Azure web sites.
+However, this documentation focuses mainly on configuring failed request tracing in IIS, which you can't do in Azure Web Apps.

+<!-- deleted by customization
 ### Debugging Cloud Services

-If you want to debug an Azure Cloud Service rather than a web site, see [Debugging Cloud Services](http://msdn.microsoft.com/zh-cn/library/azure/ee405479.aspx).
+If you want to debug an Azure Cloud Service rather than a web app, see [Debugging Cloud Services](http://msdn.microsoft.com/zh-cn/library/azure/ee405479.aspx).

-<!-- deleted by customization
 ## What's changed
-* For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
+* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
 * For a guide to the change of the Azure Management Portal to the Azure preview portal see: [Reference for navigating the preview portal](https://manage.windowsazure.cn/)

 [GetStarted]: web-sites-dotnet-get-started.md